romhackraces/baserom/Other/README.txt

 a backup of the config file for Lunar Monitor

 -- rom-name.txt
-A file with just the name of the hack's ROM file used by @backup_hack.bat.
+A file with just the name of the hack's ROM file used by !backup_hack.bat.